 Grantee Audits.
 Conduct audits and other reviews to: 1) determine the adequacy of grantees' financial systems for managing and accounting for Federal funds, 2) evaluate the current financial condition of grantee organizations, and 3) verify compliance with the terms and conditions of NEA awards.
 The number of on-site audits to be conducted will depend on the availability of auditors and travel funds.
-However, we anticipate the number is expected to increase over the number in FY 2008.
+Grantee audits will also be impacted the review and reporting requirements of the American Recovery and Reinvestment Act of 2009 (ARRA), under which NEA received an additional \$50 million.
+However, we anticipate the number is expected to increase over the number in FY 2009.
 (Issue 1.2)

 Evaluations.
 Conduct evaluations of grantees to determine the adequacy of financial management systems and ensure that recordkeeping complies with the requirements established by OMB and NEA's General Terms and Conditions.
 Evaluations will be limited to reviewing records of one to two awards.
-The availability of auditors and travel funds will dictate the number of evaluations.
+The availability of auditors, travel funds and the review and reporting requirements for ARRA, will dictate the number of evaluations.
 Anticipate more than 20 evaluations this year.
 (Issue 1.2)